meetash/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Application changes have been tested thoroughly
 - [ ] Automated tests covering modified code pass
+- [ ] The README file is updated if needed

 ### Security

 - [ ] Security impact of change has been considered
-- [ ] Code follows company security practices and guidelines
 - [ ] New endpoints that should be protected have been registered in Auth services

 ### Code review